 We want to be able to distinguish between multiple metrics of the same query.
 We represent each of them in the same colors with different saturation.
 A detailed example can be seen in section 4.5.

-The last set of heuristics are on the nodes, and they help to distinguish between different types of relational operations, but it disabled by default.
+The last set of heuristics are on the nodes, and they help to distinguish between different types of relational operations by color, but it disabled by default.

 For a more fluent reading, the visualization algorithm can be seen in section 3.5.5 (figure 24).
-The modification to support multiple metrics visualization can be seen in section 4.5 (figure 45), and the modification to support multiple queries visualization can be seen in section 4.5 (figure 50).In the next section, we present a detailed example of QueryFlow execution, to understand what QueryFlow does behind the scenes in each of its steps.
+The modification to support multiple metrics visualization can be seen in section 4.5 (figure 45), and the modification to support multiple queries visualization can be seen in section 4.5 (figure 50).
+The outline of the visualization algorithm is as follows:

+Transforming our table representation to hold 1 row for each of the query sub-expression and each of the metrics.

+Adjusting edges’ colors.

+Adjusting nodes’ colors.

+Plotting our table as a Sankey diagram.

+In the next section, we present a detailed example of QueryFlow execution, to understand what QueryFlow does behind the scenes in each of its steps.

 3.5 QueryFlow Detailed Example

-In this section we present a detailed using it we detail the three phases described above: parsing, and visualization.
+In this section we present a detailed example and using it we detail the three phases described above: parsing, enrichment, and visualization.